Serena Williams to retire from tennis after U.S. Open | Sports-Games

 Serena Williams to retire from tennis after U.S. Open

-Serena Williams said on Tuesday that she is "evolving away from tennis" and planned to retire from the sport she dominated with 23 Grand Slam titles following the U.S. Open, which begins later this month.
+"She's like one of the all-time greatest athletes in the history of any sport -- male or female."
+Williams also owns 14 women's Grand Slam doubles titles with older sister Venus and has won four Olympic gold medals: singles (2012), doubles (2000, 2008, 2012).
+While she has well earned the reputation as tennis' fiercest competitor, Williams played down expectations for her final major, after losing in the opening round at Wimbledon.

-Serena Williams said on Tuesday that she is "evolving away from tennis" and planned to retire from the sport she dominated with 23 Grand Slam titles following the U.S. Open, which begins later this month.
+Serena Williams said on Tuesday she was "evolving away from tennis" and planned to retire from the sport she dominated with 23 Grand Slam titles following the U.S. Open tournament, which begins later this month.
 On Monday, Williams played only her second singles match since she returned to action at Wimbledon in June after a year-long absence from competition, beating Spain's Nuria Parrizas Diaz to reach the second round of the Toronto Open.

 "Maybe the best word to describe what I'm up to is evolution.
 I'm here to tell you that I'm evolving away from tennis, toward other things that are important to me.
 "A few years ago I quietly started Serena Ventures, a venture capital firm.
 Soon after that, I started a family.
 I want to grow that family."

-"There are people who say I'm not the GOAT (greatest of all time) because I didn't pass Court's record, which she achieved before the 'Open era' that began in 1968," former world number one Williams said.
+"There are people who say I'm not the GOAT (greatest of all time) because I didn't pass Court's record, which she achieved before the 'Open era' that began in 1968," said former world number one Williams, who sought the advice of her friend Tiger Woods before picking up a racket again this spring.
 "I'd be lying if I said I didn't want that record.
 Obviously I do.
-But day to day, I'm really not thinking about her.
-If I'm in a Slam final, then yes, I'm thinking about that record.
-Maybe I thought about it too much, and that didn't help."
+But day to day, I'm really not thinking about her."

 "I know there's a fan fantasy that I might have tied Margaret that day in London, then maybe beat her record in New York...
 It's a good fantasy.
 But I'm not looking for some ceremonial, final on-court moment.
 "I'm terrible at goodbyes, the world's worst.
-But please know that I am more grateful for you than I can ever express in words...
-And I'm going to miss you."
+But please know that I am more grateful for you than I can ever express in words."

+Williams said she and her husband, entrepreneur and investor Alexis Ohanian, have been trying to have another child during the last year, a decision that her four-year-old daughter Olympia has fully endorsed.
+"Sometimes before bed, she prays to Jehovah to bring her a baby sister," Williams wrote.

+Williams won the 2017 Australian Open while she was two months pregnant but has no interest in being a pregnant athlete again: "I need to be two feet into tennis or two feet out."
+"I never wanted to have to choose between tennis and a family.
+"But I’m turning 41 (in September), and something’s got to give."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)